-In addition, a portion of Acadian's revenue is generated from services provided under the Crown Lands Services Agreement with Twin Rivers.
-The Crown Lands Services Agreement has a term equal to the term of the Crown license, including any renewal terms.
+In addition, a portion of Acadian's revenue is generated from services provided under the Crown Land Services Agreement (the "CLSA") with Twin Rivers.
+The CLSA has a term equal to the term of the Crown license, including any renewal terms.
 The Crown license has been granted to Twin Rivers as the owner/operator of its mills.
 If Twin Rivers sells these mills in the future, the Crown license would likely be transferred to the purchaser.
-The purchaser is likely to honour the Crown Lands Services Agreement as failing to do so could lead to termination of the Fibre Supply Agreement.
-However, if Twin Rivers closes these mills, the license would likely revert to the Crown resulting in the termination of the Crown Lands Services Agreement.
+The purchaser is likely to honour the CLSA as failing to do so could lead to termination of the Fibre Supply Agreement.
+However, if Twin Rivers closes these mills, the license would likely revert to the Crown resulting in the termination of the CLSA.
 Such events could eliminate the revenue earned by Acadian in providing services relating to the Crown Lands Services Agreement, and thus would result in a reduction of free cash flow and could result in the impairment of intangible assets.